backend-developers-ltd/ComputeHorde/miner/README.md

 3. To use your custom executor, set the `EXECUTOR_MANAGER_CLASS_PATH` variable in the `.env` file of the miner runner.

-This feature is currently in early access stage and is only available on `v0-preprod` images.
-See the section about preprod images to set up your environment.

 To create a custom executor manager, follow these steps:

 1. Create a directory for your code, e.g., `/home/ubuntu/custom_executor`.